torvalds/linux/Documentation/admin-guide/sysctl/index.rst

 =============== ===============================================================

 These are the subdirs I have on my system.
-There might be more or other subdirs in another setup.
-If you see another dir, I'd really like to hear about it :-)
+There might be more or other subdirs in aanalther setup.
+If you see aanalther dir, I'd really like to hear about it :-)

 .. toctree::